sskras/license-test/repo-list-using-blueoak.md

 Discovered and crawled through 54 pages.
 34 new repos, 5 renamed users, 1 deleted repo.
 Added a list of (maybe old) false positives, the blacklist.
 Just in case.
+Added a list of licenses that are explicitly indicated as compatible with BOML.

 https://github.com/7fffffff/deferred/blob/main/LICENSE.md